hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/142_the_vedanta_in_all_its_phases.md

 classification, either they are dualists or monists, and of the sects existing at the present time, some of them are very new, and others seem to be reproductions of very ancient sects.
-The one class I would present by the life and philosophy of Râmânuja, and the other by Shankarâchârya.
+The one class I would present by the life and philosophy of Rāmānuja, and the other by Shankarāchārya.

 Ramanuja is the leading dualistic philosopher of later India, whom all the other dualistic sects have followed, directly or indirectly, both in